philltran/urllogin/README.txt

-// $Id: read_me.txt 120 2011-02-24 03:24:18Z andrew $

-This module provides a way to transparently log a user into the web site when they follow a link.
+This module provides a way to transparently log users into the web site when they follow a link.
+The primary use is for mass email where users are send individualized URL's which take them to a page on the site, in a "logged in" state.
 Every effort has been made to minimize the potential security risks.

 USE CASE